varnishcache/varnish-cache/doc/sphinx/reference/vmod.rst

 types like "DURATION" and "HEADER", but they all have some kind of C language representation.
 Here is a description of them.

 All but the STRING_LIST type have typedefs: VCL_INT, VCL_REAL etc.

 INT
-	C-type: ``int``
+	C-type: ``long``

 	An integer as we know and love them.

 REAL
 	C-type: ``double``

-	A floating point value
+	A floating point value.

 DURATION
 	C-type: ``double``

-	Units: seconds
+	Unit: seconds

-	A time interval, as in "25 minutes".
+	A time interval, as in 25 seconds.

 TIME
 	C-type: ``double``

-	Units: seconds since UNIX epoch
+	Unit: seconds since UNIX epoch

-	An absolute time, as in "Mon Sep 13 19:06:01 UTC 2010".
+	An absolute time, as in 1284401161.
+When used in a string context is formatted as "Mon, 13 Sep 2010 19:06:01 GMT".

 STRING
 	C-type: ``const char *``